yuriy-kormin/python-project-52/README.md

 5. enjoy app on http://localhost:8000

-App uses postgresql in separate image
+App uses postgresql in separate image, nginx and gunicorn as a web-server

 ### ADD